PFTL/website/content/blog/19_hashable_objects.rst

     >>> print(var)
     {My Class: 'my_obj', My Class: 'my_obj_2'}

-What you can see is that exactly as before with tuples and integers, even if the hash value is the same, they are distinct keys in the dictionary.
+What you can see is that, even if the hash value is the same, they end up as different keys in the dictionary.
 There is still something else missing.
 Even if their hash values are the same, they are different objects:

 .. code-block:: pycon